abiral001/petroleum_list_history/README.md

-# REJECTED

-# YI Internship Project - Backend

 ## About this project
-This project was created specifically for the purpose of intership program at Young Innovations, Nepal.
+This project was created specifically for the purpose of learning js.

 To run this project in your computer follow the following steps: